-Josh moved out to the Eastern Sierra for a winter in 2002 to try out Ski Patrolling, and can’t seem to leave.
-Discovering and exploring the winter backcountry soon became a passion as he learned to link more than 2 turns together on those floppy hippy skis with broken heal bindings.
-Over the years he’s learned to respect the snow thru experience and education.
+Josh moved out to the Eastern Sierra for a winter in 2002 to ski patrol and never left.
+Discovering and exploring the winter backcountry soon became a passion.
 He’s had the privilege of being part of the Mammoth Mountain Ski Patrol team for over a dozen years, and it is now his sixth year as part of the Eastern Sierra Avalanche Center’s forecasting team.
-He spends summers working for the Forest Service’s Forest Inventory and Analysis program, hugging trees with measuring tapes and collecting data on forest health all over central California.
+He spends summers working for the Forest Service’s Forest Inventory and Analysis program collecting data on forest health all over central California.

-The Eastern Sierra has always been a special place to Chris- he grew up skiing at Mammoth and after college returned to ski patrol at Mammoth for four winters.
-His adventurous nature led him to other mountain ranges, first as a guide/patrol and then snow safety director at Silverton Mountain in the San Juan Mountains of Colorado.
-He has also forecasted and guided heli-skiing in the Chugach and Kenai Ranges of Alaska, and guided skiing on Hokkaido, Japan.
+The Eastern Sierra has always been a special place to Chris, he grew up skiing at Mammoth and after college returned to ski patrol at Mammoth for four winters.
+Chris has also worked a guide/patrol and as the snow safety director at Silverton Mountain in the San Juan Mountains of Colorado, forecasted and guided heli-skiing in the Chugach and Kenai Ranges of Alaska, and guided skiing on Hokkaido, Japan.
 Chris has worked as a ski/snow professional since 1999 and is experienced with both maritime and continental snowpacks.
-Personal ski trips, especially extended tours in the High Sierra, have solidified his passion for skiing and immersion in the winter environment.
-Chris lives with his wife Blake in Bishop, CA. He is thrilled to be back in the Range of Light for his 20th winter season!

-Steven grew up in Golden Colorado where he learned to ski at quite a young age.
+Steve grew up skiing in Golden Colorado.
 He began to venture outside the gates in his mid teens and never looked back.
 While attending college in Durango CO, he continued to push his skills and knowledge earning his turns in the San Juan Mountains.
 He has skied across the globe from Japan to the Himalaya where he helped start a ski school in Gulmarg, Kashmir.
 More recently Steve has worked as a Ski guide in the Wallowa Mountains of eastern Oregon as well as a member of the Snow Safety department at Mt Hood Meadows.
 When Steve isn’t skiing he spends his time guiding raft trips on the Colorado River through the Grand Canyon.

 BOARD OF DIRECTORS

-The Friends of Eastern Sierra Avalanche Center is a 501(c)3 non-profit organization dedicated to raising funds to ensure staffing for the operation of the avalanche center each year.
-The organization is overseen by a volunteer Board of Directors, outlined below.
+The Friends of Eastern Sierra Avalanche Center is a 501(c)3 non-profit organization overseen by a volunteer Board of Directors, outlined below.
 For general information, please email firstname.lastname@example.org.

 Walter Rosenthal was the Snow and Avalanche Analyst for Mammoth Mountain, a remote sensing expert for the U.S. Army Cold Regions Research and Engineering Laboratory and a researcher at the Institute of Computational Earth System Science, University of California, Santa Barbara.
 He specialized in remote sensing of snow and snowpack processes related to sintering and avalanches.
 As a private consultant he provided operational subresolution snow mapping algorithms and programs to the U.S. Army Cold Regions Research and Engineering Laboratory from 1995 through 2002.
 Both the Army and the National Weather Service’s National Operational Hydrologic Remote Sensing Center employ his algorithms and are expanding their use to daily operational snow cover maps over North America.

 Walter tragically lost his life while trying to save the lives of others in 2006.
-He was a vital force in the development of the Center and is dearly missed.
+He was a vital force in the development of ESAC and is dearly missed.